Chukak/containers/docs/sorted_list.md

 list.push(-45); // list - [-45, 27]
 list.push(1); // list - [-45, 1, 27]
 ```
-If the inserted element must be inserted before the first element in the list or after the last element in the list,
+If a new element less(more is the list is reversed) than the first element of the list or more(less if the list is reversed)
-the insertion will be done instantly.
-Otherwise, the `push` method will find a special position for the inserted element,
+the last element of the list, the insertion will be executed instantly.
+Otherwise, the `push` method will find a special position for this element, the insertion can be take some time.
-the insertion can be take some time.
-Depends on the nubers of elements.
+Depends on the numbers of elements.
 If the list is large, the performance can be slow.

 ## Remove elements
-To remove the `sorted_list` class has three methods: `pop_front`, `pop_back`, `remove`
+To remove the `sorted_list` class has three methods: `pop_front`, `pop_back`, `remove`.

 ### Remove the first element
-To remove the first element from the list, use the `pop_front` method.
+To remove the first element of the list, use the `pop_front` method.
 The `pop_front` method removes the
-first element from the list.
+first element of the list.
 Returns the deleted element.
 ```cpp
 sorted_list<int> list = {2, 3, 1};
 ...